What does a Journeyman Electrician do?

 - Read and interpret blueprints, schematics, and technical manuals.

-- Conduct electrical tests and troubleshoot electrical issues.
+- Conduct electrical tests and use diagnostic equipment to identify issues.

 - Ensure all work complies with local, state, and national electrical codes.

-- Collaborate with other tradespeople and contractors to coordinate electrical work.
+- Collaborate with other tradespeople and contractors to ensure projects are completed on time and within budget.

 Qualifications

-- Minimum of 3-5 years of experience in the electrical trade.
+- Minimum of 3-5 years of experience in electrical work.

 - Strong knowledge of electrical systems, wiring, and circuitry.